A new discovery in southwest France reveals that Neanderthals were the first in Europe to make standardized and specialized bone tools.

 To know the age of the bone tools, Sahra Talamo of the Max Planck Institute for Evolutionary Anthropology applied radiocarbon dating to bones found near the bone tools themselves.
 At Pech-de-l’Azé I, Zenobia Jacobs of the University of Wollongong applied optically stimulated luminescence (OSL) dating to sediments from the layer with the bone tool.
 The results place the Pech-de-l’Azé I bone tool to approximately 50 thousand years ago.
 This is well before the best evidence of modern humans in Western Europe, and it is much older than any other examples of sophisticated bone tool technologies.

 Shannon P. McPherron is the senior archaeologist in the Department of Human Evolution at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
-He excavates in Ethiopia, Morocco and southwest France, and started the Abri Peyrony project along with Dr. Michel Lenoir of the CNRS in 2009.
+He excavated in Ethiopia, Morocco, and southwest France, and started the Abri Peyrony project along with Dr. Michel Lenoir of the CNRS in 2009.
 The goal of his work in southwest France is to better understand Neanderthal adaptations just prior to the arrival of modern humans.
-In Africa his research is focused on the archaeology of anatomically modern humans contemporary with European Neanderthals and on the earliest evidence for stone tool use.
+In Africa, his research is focused on the archaeology of anatomically modern humans contemporary with European Neanderthals and on the earliest evidence for stone tool use.

 Excavation permits and funding were provided by the Musée National de Préhistoire des Eyzies, the Service Régional de l’Archéologie d’Aquitaine, the Service Départemental de l’Archéologie de la Dordogne, the Commission inter-régionale de la Recherche Archéologique d’Aquitaine, the Conseil Général de Dordogne, the Australian Research Council (DP1092438) and the Max Planck Society.